 One of the most interesting conversations the book, enGendered, seems to spawn concerns the nature of things between the Members of the Triune God.
-Whereas this topic is often avoided for fear of speaking heresy, I suggest that there is too much in the Scriptures that shows us those relationships to remain completely silent about it ourselves.
+Whereas this topic is often avoided for fear of speaking heresy, I suggest that there is too much in the Scriptures that encourage us to find the ground of our relationships in the Persons of God–even if Their relations are ultimately unknowable–to remain completely silent about it ourselves.
 To be honest, exploring and praising the Trinity excites me a great deal.

 We would do well to review how the Holy Scriptures have purposely referred to the Trinity by sundry and diverse names, including others “through the lips of Jesus.”
-Just to name a few, Vine-dresser and Vine and Counselor (John 15-17); God and the Word of God and the Breath of God (Genesis 1:1-3); Creator and Wisdom of the Creator and Wind of the Creator (Proverbs 8:22-33, 30:4); The King and the Right Hand of the King and the One Who Testifies for the King (Matthew 22:43-44); Almighty and Lamb and Angel/Messenger of the Lord (Revelation).
+Just to name a few, Vine-dresser and Vine and Counselor (John 15-17); God and the Word of God and the Breath of God (Genesis 1:1-3); Creator and Wisdom of the Creator and Wind of the Creator (Proverbs 8:22-33, 30:4); The King and the Right Hand of the King and the One Who Testifies for the King (Matthew 22:43-44); The One Who Is/Was/Is to Come, and Lamb and Seven Spirits of God/Water of Life (Revelation).

 Most seriously, Dr. Smith voices concern regarding the Trinity about whether it is right to suggest that their Divine Wills ever involve counterpoint.
 To her, that would imply wrongful discord.
-But if we really take seriously that there are three distinct Persons in God, does that not mean that They have different perspectives that They work out in Their perfect way?
-Do They ever vary in purposes that are then beautifully resolved?
+But as the Athanasian Creed urges us, we must neither divide the substance of God nor confound the Persons of God.
+If we really take seriously that there are three distinct Persons in God, does that not mean that They have different perspectives that They work out in Their perfect way?
+Do They vary in initiative, born of their differing relations, that are then (speaking in our terms of time) beautifully resolved in the one will of God?
 These questions concern heavy topics such as Dyothelitism, the Christ’s separate will from the Divine will in His human state, and the effect of this on the doctrine of Christ’s hypostatic union, and other involved matters.
 They beg a larger treatment than can be made here, so keep a watch on the Trinitarian categories of posts on this site.